blakeruprecht/blakeruprecht.github.io/content/blog/onebag.md

 - [iPhone SE 2020](https://www.apple.com/iphone-se/).
 With stick-on wallet, a smartphone is the best travel companion, and probably the only essential tool for traveling the modern world, along with a debit card.
 When traveling, this thing is my map, translator, travel tickets, and accomodation finder, so pretty crucial.
 	- APPS: Google Maps, Google Translate, misc airline apps, Hostel World (to find hostels), Spotify, Venmo, etc.
 	- CARDS: generic Visa debit card, generic Visa credit card.
 My credit union had a $6 international ATM fee, so I wasted a bunch of money on that, but whatever.
 My credit card worked randomly in random countries, I don't get it, but I didn't do much research on the whole situation.
 - Dell XPS 13 9370.
 Purchased used on ebay for $300, this is the best laptop I've ever owned.
 Super small, super light, I barely notice I'm carrying it around.
-I've got [Debian 12](/kiss-software) installed on it to make the performance even faster.
 	- APPS: Obsidian, Firefox
 - [Panasonic Earbuds](https://www.apple.com/iphone-se/).
 I spent $9 on these five years ago and they're still kicking, and the sound is awesome.
 Never have to charge these puppies.
 - [Charger](none).
 A USB brick, 1 meter lightning cable, 1 meter usb-c cable to charge laptop and phone.
 Pretty easy.
 I brought a universal travel adapter, but I lost part of it.
 USB bricks are like $5 in any country.